 Buy an exclusive model of 6917!

 You can support our LRC restoration effort by purchasing a Rapido Trains Inc. HO scale model of 6917.
 Please click on the link below to complete your purchase from the TRHA.
 The price is $400 plus taxes.
 Shipping (via Canada Post surface mail) is included.
-Your credit card will be charged immediately, and your model will be shipped to you when it is ready in late 2015.
+Your credit card will be charged immediately, and your model will be shipped to you when they are in stock.
 You won't get a tax receipt for this purchase, but rest assured your contribution will go towards the TRHA purchase of the LRC.

 DC/DCC with original LRC sounds